• Skip to primary navigation

 Instructions

-• Make apple fritter batter: In a large bowl whisk together the flour, sugar, cinnamon, baking powder and salt.
-Add the milk, maple syrup, egg and 1 tablespoon oil and whisk until a thick and smooth batter forms.
+• Make batter: In a large bowl, whisk together flour, sugar, cinnamon, baking powder, and salt.
+Add milk, maple syrup, egg, and oil.
+Whisk until smooth and thick.

 Nutrition